alexmadeathing/dilate/README.md

 [![Anti-Capitalist Software License (v 1.4)](https://img.shields.io/badge/license-Anti--Capitalist%20(v%201.4)-brightgreen)](LICENSE.md)
 [![alexmadeathing](https://circleci.com/gh/alexmadeathing/dilate.svg?style=shield)](https://app.circleci.com/pipelines/github/alexmadeathing/dilate?filter=all)

+# NOTE
+This library is in pre-alpha.
+It is feature complete at a basic level, its interface may be subject to change.

 # dilate
 A compact, high performance integer dilation library for Rust.

-_NOTE - This library is in alpha.
-It is feature complete at a basic level, but may be subject to change._

 This library provides efficient casting to and from dilated representation as well as various efficient mathematical operations between dilated integers.